 In order to increase graduate student numbers while maintaining and increasing student quality, the Graduate School fund proposals submitted by departments/programs relative to graduate student recruitment initiatives.

-This year, a total of $50,000 is available to departments/programs to aid in the recruitment of new graduate students expected to enroll during in either Fall 2013 or Spring 2014.
+This year, a total up to $40,000 is available to departments/programs to aid in the recruitment of new graduate students expected to enroll during in either Fall 2014 or Spring 2015.
 Up to $2,000 per proposal may be requested.
 A request for funding requires a 1:1 match from departmental/graduate program funds.
 Proposals submitted for website redesign will not be eligible for funding.

 Examples of previously funded projects include: campus visitation programs/recruitment weekends, travel to recruitment fairs/conferences, development of recruitment displays/materials.